Summer of the Seventeenth Doll (1978 film)

-Summer of the Seventeenth Doll is a 1978 Australian television film adaptation of the play Summer of the Seventeenth Doll.
+Summer of the Seventeenth Doll is a 1979 Australian television film adaptation of the play Summer of the Seventeenth Doll.

 It was a filmed version of the Melbourne Theatre Company's version of the play.
 The MTC had performed the entire "Doll" trilogy.
-The performances were filmed and broadcast on Channel Seven.
+The performances were filmed in early 1978 under the direction of Rod Kinnear and broadcast on Channel Seven in 1979.

+The production was announced in 1977.
+Over $1 million of equipment was used.
+The productions were meant to show over consecutive Sundays but ended up being shown in non ratings season.